rafaelaaugusto/tree_view_app/README.md

 # tree_view_app

 ## Description
-A Flutter application for visualizing and managing company assets in a tree structure.
+A Flutter app to view and filter company assets in a tree structure.

 ## Demonstration
 https://youtu.be/uUvv0nw4-bo

 ## Features
 - Visualization of assets and locations.
-- Energy sensor, critical assets, and text search filters.
+- Filter for energy sensors, critical assets and text search.
 - REST API integration.

 ## Installation